gazpachoking/delugeaio/README.md

 # Deluge Client for asyncio

 This is a sorta port of the `deluge.ui.client` module from deluge, rebuilt to use asyncio rather than Twisted.
+Works with deluge develop branch daemon for now.

 Still very messy and untested.